 \textbf{Merge operators} process rank variables, culling which points an implementation needs to touch in the iteration space.
-Without the merge operator, the \edge expression becomes a traditional tensor expression, where execution traverses the entire iteration space.
-However, by separating out merge from compute, \edge enforces ``lazy'' computation, where an implementation accesses data values only if the corresponding iteration space point indicates that data value is non-empty.
-This information (empty vs.\ non-empty points) is usually present in the metadata of a tensor~\cite{Hegde:2019:EAA,Odemuyiwa:2023:ASD}.
+Without the merge operator, the \edge{} expression becomes a traditional tensor expression, where execution traverses the entire iteration space.
+However, by separating out merge from compute, \edge{} enforces ``lazy'' computation, where an implementation accesses data values only if the corresponding iteration-space point indicates that the data value is non-empty.
+This information (empty vs.\ non-empty points) is usually present in the metadata of a tensor~\cite{Hegde:2019:EAA, Odemuyiwa:2023:ASD}.

-\edge applies merge to a specified operation label over a list of specified ranks (indicated by the subscripts in the map or reduce actions).
-At a given point in the iteration space, merge takes as input whether the corresponding coordinate (for the specified ranks) exists in the left-hand operand and whether the corresponding coordinate exists in the right-hand operand.
-Given these inputs, merge determines if the output coordinate will exist, and what the coordinate will be.
-For example, given a map action over rank $k$ ($\bigwedge_{k}$) at a given point in the iteration space, the merge operator for this map action will check if the corresponding $k$ coordinate is empty or non-empty in both operand tensors, then using that merge operator, decide if the output will contain that $k$ coordinate.
-If the output contains the $k$ coordinate, then the \edge machinery will apply the compute operator to the corresponding data values of the input operands.
+\edge{} applies \merge\ to a specified operation label.
+At a given point in the iteration space, merge takes as input whether the corresponding tensor coordinates exist in the left-hand operand and whether the corresponding coordinates exist in the right-hand operand.
+Given these inputs, \merge\ determines if the output coordinate will exist, and what the coordinate will be.
+For example, given a map action over rank $k$ ($\bigwedge$) at a given point in the iteration space, the merge operator for this map action will check if the corresponding $k$ coordinate is empty or non-empty in both operand tensors, then using that merge operator, decide if the output will contain that $k$ coordinate.
+If the output contains the $k$ coordinate, then the \edge{} machinery will apply \compute\ to the corresponding data values of the input operands.